fbpx

 A Norwegian Prima Review: Paid Activities

-• Prima Speedway – Go-Karts at sea?
+• Prima Speedway – Go-karts at sea?
 There’s nothing else like it!
-It was crazy to zip around this three-story racetrack with blue in every direction.
+It was crazy to zip around this three-story go-kart track with blue in every direction.
 All of it just adds to the thrill!

 Go-Kart racetrack starting point

 • Tee Time & Bull’s Eye – Opt for a group game of darts in a reserved space.
 It felt like one of those personal golf lounges, but with darts!
-Speaking of golf, Norwegian Prima really went big with their photo worthy miniature golf area, with beautiful sets and unique challenges.
+Speaking of golf, Norwegian Prima really went big with their photo-worthy mini golf area, with beautiful sets and unique challenges.

 VR rollercoaster with riders inside of it wearing goggles